Hormesis: Chemical and ionizing radiation combined

 No experiment can be performed in perfect isolation.
 Thick lead shielding around a chemical dose experiment to rule out the effects of ionizing radiation is built and rigorously controlled for in the laboratory, and certainly not the field.
 Likewise the same applies for ionizing radiation studies.
 Ionizing radiation is released when an unstable particle releases radiation, creating two new substances and energy in the form of an electromagnetic wave.
 The resulting materials are then free to interact with any environmental elements, and the energy released can also be used as a catalyst in further ionizing radiation interactions.

 The resulting confusion in the low-dose exposure field (radiation and chemical) arise from lack of consideration of this concept as described by Mothersill and Seymory.

 Nucleotide excision repair

-Veterans of the Gulf War (1991) who suffered from the persistent symptoms of Gulf War Illness (GWI) were likely exposed to stresses from toxic chemicals and/or radiation.
+Veterans of the Gulf War (1991) who suffered from the persistent symptoms of Gulf War illness (GWI) were likely exposed to stresses from toxic chemicals and/or radiation.
 The DNA damaging (genotoxic) effects of such exposures can be, at least partially, overcome by the DNA nucleotide excision repair (NER) pathway.
 Lymphocytes from GWI veterans exhibited a significantly elevated level of NER repair.
 It was suggested that this increased NER capability in exposed veterans was likely a hormetic response, that is, an induced protective response resulting from battlefield exposure.

 Applications

 Effects in aging

-One of the areas where the concept of hormesis has been explored extensively with respect to its applicability is aging.
+One of the areas where the concept of hormesis has been explored for its applicability is aging.
 Since the basic survival capacity of any biological system depends on its homeostatic ability, biogerontologists proposed that exposing cells and organisms to mild stress should result in the adaptive or hormetic response with various biological benefits.
-This idea has preliminary evidence showing that repetitive mild stress exposure may have anti-aging effects in laboratory models.
-Some mild stresses used for such studies on the application of hormesis in aging research and interventions are heat shock, irradiation, prooxidants, hypergravity, and food restriction.
-The example of heat shock refers to the proteostasis network.
-The addition of a bit of stress on the cell can lead to activation of signaling pathways and unfolded protein response pathways that upregulate chaperones, downregulate translation, and other processes that allow the cell to respond to stress.
-In this way, the activation of these pathways prepares the cell for other stressors since the pathways are already activated.
-However, too much stress or prolonged stress can actually damage the cell and lead to cell death on occasion.
-Such compounds that may modulate stress responses in cells have been termed "hormetins".